 Domain names registered by other Alibaba Cloud accounts

-We recommend that you use the Alibaba Cloud account that is used to register the domain name to obtain the ICP filing for the domain name.
+Use the Alibaba Cloud account that was used to register the domain name to obtain the ICP filing for the domain name.
 Apply for an ICP filing for a custom domain name in the Alibaba Cloud ICP Filing system.
 For more information, see ICP filing process.

 Domain names registered by non-Alibaba Cloud accounts